Elyash/Lego3/docs/source/guides/tutorial/common_usage.rst

 It means the component objects will be initialized before each test and closed after the test end.
 Here is the docstring of components fixture (with an example for basic usage):

-.. autofunction:: Lego3.lego.pytest_lego.plugin.components
+.. autofunction:: Octavius.lego.pytest_lego.plugin.components

 Acquire setup
 -------------
 Here is the API lego manager exposes to outer service (and specifically to lego plugin) to get the available component for the test's setup.

-Lego3.lego\_manager.lego\_manager module
+Octavius.lego\_manager.lego\_manager module
 -------------------------------------------

-.. automodule:: Lego3.lego_manager.lego_manager
+.. automodule:: Octavius.lego_manager.lego_manager

 LegoManager class
 -------------------------------------------

-.. autoclass:: Lego3.lego_manager.lego_manager.LegoManager
+.. autoclass:: Octavius.lego_manager.lego_manager.LegoManager
    :members: exposed_acquire_setup